 THE DETAILS

-Price | Rockport Cruises offers a variety of sightseeing and castle tours through the Thousand Islands, with options ranging from the 1-hour Heart of the 1000 Islands Cruise at $37 for adults, to the 6-hour Two Castle 1000 Islands Stopover Cruise at $154 for adults, which includes visits to both Boldt Castle and Singer Castle.
+Price | City Cruises offers a variety of sightseeing and castle tours through the Thousand Islands, with options ranging from the 1-hour Heart of the 1000 Islands Cruise starting at 28$, to the 6-hour Two Castle 1000 Islands Stopover Cruise, which includes visits to both Boldt Castle and Singer Castle starting at 65$.

 Hike to Landon’s Bay Lookout